NeilK-94/User-Service-Part-2-/README.md

 utility methods provided by the gRPC Password Service we developed in Part 1.

-This s a link to part 1: https://github.com/NeilK-94/Distributed-Systems-Project
+This s a link to part 1: https://github.com/NeilK-94/Distributed-Systems-Project This is a link to part 2: https://github.com/NeilK-94/User-Service-Part-2-

 This is a link to the REST API designed using SwaggerHub: https://app.swaggerhub.com/apis/NeilK-94/UserAccountRESTApi/1#/